kabuto-sh/proposals/KAP/kap-1.md

 ## KAP Header Preamble

 Each KAP must begin with an [RFC 2822](https://datatracker.ietf.org/doc/html/rfc2822.html) style header preamble.
-The headers much appear in the following order.
+The headers must appear in the following order.
 Headers marked with "*" are optional.
 All other headers are required.

 ```
   KAP: <kap number>
   Title: <kap title>
-  Author: <list of authors' real names and, optionally, email addresses or github handles>
+  Authors: <list of authors' real names and, optionally, email addresses or github handles>
 * Editors: <list of editors' real names and, optionally, email addresses or github handles>
 * Sponsors: <list of sponsors' real names and optionally, email addresses, github handles, or website>
   Discussions-To: <URL of current canonical discussion thread>